royriojas/persistify/README.md

 # (all the parameters are just passed to browserify
 # so it should work with any transform)
 persistify src/foo.js -t babelify -o dist/foo.js --watch

+# this will just use the cache and use two transforms
+# but will never add to the cache any files that match the `m.less` extension
+# since those files can also require files and those files won't be cached
+# this is the safer way to prevent those changes to be skipped because of the cache
+persistify src/foo.js -t babelify -t simpless -o dist/foo.js -n '\.less$'
 ```

 ## As a node module